 - ½ teaspoon vanilla extract

-- 5 - 6 teaspoons milk of choice
+- About 5 to 6 teaspoons dairy-free milk

 RECOMMENDED EQUIPMENT